eustejl/eustejl/README.md

 # Marhay na aldaw!

 I am John Lawrence Euste (JL Euste) from Naga City, PH 🇵🇭 .
-I'm currently in my second year of the [Joint International ICTP/SISSA PhD Programme](https://www.ictp.it/opportunity/joint-international-ictpsissa-phd-programme-physics-or-mathematics) studying Theory and Numerical Simulation of Condensed Matter in Trieste, IT 🇮🇹 .
+I'm currently in my third year of the [Joint International ICTP/SISSA PhD Programme](https://www.ictp.it/opportunity/joint-international-ictpsissa-phd-programme-physics-or-mathematics) studying Theory and Numerical Simulation of Condensed Matter in Trieste, IT 🇮🇹 .
 My work is mainly computational by nature, hence this GitHub page.

 <br>